Christmas Island: Telecommunications

 Telephone and internet services on Christmas Island are provided by multiple operators.
 Telstra remains a major provider and integrates the island into the Australian telecommunications network, using the same prefix as Western Australia, South Australia, and the Northern Territory (08).
 In February 2005, a 900 MHz band GSM based 2G mobile telephone system replaced the old analogue network.
 In 2022, a 4,600 kilometre long, 60 terabits per second, high-capacity backhaul sole submarine cable connection between Australia and Christmas Island was implemented to replace the existing satellite based 2G mobile network with 4GX technology with enhanced mobile and data services on Christmas Island.

 CiFi, a local mobile phone and internet services provider, launched operations in 2020.
 It has established a carrier-grade 4G LTE mobile network and a fixed wireless broadband service, offering high-speed internet connectivity to both residents and visitors.

-In 2025, Google is planning sub sea cables to the Island, with an AI data centre, potentially for military use.
+In 2025, Google announced plans for sub sea cables to the Island, with an AI data centre, potentially for military use.